 Fiber/Textile: This category focus is on unique, high quality, and original designs of both wearable and decorative artwork.
 This category is intended for handcrafted fiber, straw, leather, or other similar materials.

 Glass: The expression of art through transparent or translucent objects made from blowing or fashioning glass.
 No forms or mass production are permitted.

 Jewelry: Original jewelry made from precious and non-precious metals, gemstones, enamel, glass, clay or fiber.
 There are no limitations regarding the range of materials and processes that are used.
 Work should be wearable or designed to wear on clothing.

-Mixed Media: 2 and 3 dimensional work incorporating more than one type of material that is not sculptural.
-Utilizing a different medium as an under painting or in a minor secondary role does not meet the intention of this category.
+Mixed Media: 2 and 3-dimensional work incorporating more than one type of material that is not sculptural.
+Utilizing a different medium as an underpainting or in a minor secondary role does not meet the intent of this category.
 Materials that are used must be evident in the finished work.

 Painting: This category includes two-dimensional images other than drawing, printmaking, or photography.
 It includes all forms of application of paint, dyes (such as batik), and similarly applied materials.
 It is acceptable to use computer software to “paint” an image.

 Photography: The film camera or digital camera is the principal means by which an image is made.
 One-of-a-kind prints, as well as multiple prints, are included.
 An image created on photographic paper by direct exposure, without a camera, is also acceptable.
 Prints made from negatives or digital files and manipulated with computer programs and printed on large scale inkjet printers are included here as well.
 Photographs used in a collage or composite must be made by the artists, and are included in this category.

 Printmaking: Includes any method used to pull an image from a surface (stone, block, plate, screen, etc.) that is prepared by the artist.
 The image may be deposited on any type of surface (paper, foils, films, cloth, etc.).